Brussels, Belgium

 When we asked people living in Brussels about club and activities where newcomers can meet others, they responded:

 "Expats in Brussels often join clubs and activities such as language classes, sports teams, and cultural events.
 Expats can also meet people by attending networking events, joining online forums, or attending meetups.
-Additionally, many expats find it helpful to join local Facebook groups or other online communities to connect with other expats in the area," remarked one expat living in Brussels, Belgium.
+Additionally, many expats find it helpful to join local Facebook groups or other online communities to connect with other expats in the area," wrote a member in Brussels.

 What should I bring when moving to Brussels?